wikukarno/buanacoding/content/blog/python/fastapi-tutorial-build-rest-api-from-scratch-beginner-guide.md

   - Beginner
 description: "Learn how to build a complete REST API from scratch using FastAPI.
 This beginner-friendly tutorial covers everything from setup to deployment with practical examples and clear explanations."
 keywords: ["fastapi", "python", "rest api", "tutorial", "beginner", "web development", "api development", "fastapi tutorial"]
+faq:
+  - question: "Why choose FastAPI over Flask or Django for building REST APIs?"
+    answer: "FastAPI provides automatic API documentation (Swagger UI), built-in data validation with Pydantic, native async/await support for better performance, and type hints for IDE autocomplete and fewer bugs.
+Flask is simpler but requires manual validation and documentation.
+Django REST Framework is feature-rich but heavier with more boilerplate.
+FastAPI balances ease of use with modern Python features and excellent performance."
+  - question: "Do I need to understand async/await to use FastAPI?"
+    answer: "No, FastAPI works perfectly fine with regular synchronous functions.
+The tutorial uses sync functions throughout.
+You can write def endpoints instead of async def and they'll work great.
+Async becomes beneficial when making I/O operations like database queries or HTTP requests to external APIs.
+Start with sync code and add async later when you need the performance benefits."
+  - question: "What is the difference between Pydantic schemas and SQLAlchemy models?"
+    answer: "SQLAlchemy models define database table structure (columns, types, constraints) and handle database operations.
+Pydantic schemas define API request/response data structure and perform validation.
+Use SQLAlchemy models for database persistence and Pydantic schemas for API contract definition.
+Schemas control what data clients send and receive; models control what gets stored in database."
+  - question: "Why does FastAPI provide automatic interactive documentation?"
+    answer: "FastAPI generates Swagger UI (/docs) and ReDoc (/redoc) automatically from your code's type hints and Pydantic schemas.
+This eliminates manual documentation work and ensures docs stay synchronized with code.
+The interactive docs let you test endpoints directly in the browser without Postman, making API development and testing faster.
+It reads Python type annotations to understand request/response structures."
+  - question: "How do I handle file uploads in FastAPI?"
+    answer: "Use File and UploadFile from fastapi.
+Import them with 'from fastapi import File, UploadFile'.
+Create an endpoint like '@app.post(\"/upload\") def upload(file: UploadFile = File(...)): return {\"filename\": file.filename}'.
+UploadFile stores files in memory up to a threshold then spills to disk, making it memory-efficient for large files.
+Access file content with 'await file.read()' for binary or file.file for file-like object."
+  - question: "Can I use FastAPI with PostgreSQL or MySQL instead of SQLite?"
+    answer: "Yes, simply change the SQLALCHEMY_DATABASE_URL connection string.
+For PostgreSQL: 'postgresql://user:password@localhost/dbname'.
+For MySQL: 'mysql+pymysql://user:password@localhost/dbname'.
+Install the appropriate driver: psycopg2-binary for PostgreSQL or pymysql for MySQL.
+Everything else remains the same.
+SQLite is convenient for development; use PostgreSQL/MySQL for production."
 ---

 Building APIs used to scare me when I first started programming.
 There's so much to learn - databases, HTTP methods, authentication, error handling.
 But FastAPI changed everything for me.
 It's like having training wheels that actually make you faster, not slower.